mantidproject/mantid/Code/Mantid/docs/source/interfaces/DataComparison.rst

 This allows new data to be added to the comparison, this can be added by either selecting a :ref:`MatrixWorkspace <MatrixWorkspace>` alrady loaded into Mantid or by selecting a file to load.

+Alternatively you can select a :ref:`WorkspaceGroup <WorkspaceGroup>` to load it's contents into the UI.

 Once the data has been selected the *Add Data* button can be used to add it to the comparison, this will add a curve to the preview plot and assign it the next